Real Estate Transactions: What a Notary Public Can (and Can't) Do

 Power of Attorney for Real Estate

-If you can't be present for signing, you'll need a specific Power of Attorney.
+If you cannot be present for signing, you will need a specific power of attorney.

 Types of POA for Real Estate